LoginRadius/engineering-portal/content/blog/ec2-instance-aws/index.md

 ![EC2 Types](5_type.png)

-On the Instance Configuration Details Page, we have options to run more than one instance at once, and there are other configuration regarding roles and access management.
+On the Instance Configuration Details Page, we have options to run more than one instance at once, and there are other configurations regarding roles and access management.
 We will skip all this and click on the `Next: Add Storage` button.

 ![Configure Instance Details](6_configuratio.png)

-We can increase or decrease the size of instance storage while creating it; the free tier is eligible till 30GB; if you need more storage, it will be billed according to [Elastic Block Store (EBS) Pricing](https://aws.amazon.com/ebs/pricing/)
+We can increase or decrease the size of instance storage while creating it; the free tier is eligible upto 30GB; if you need more storage, it will be billed according to [Elastic Block Store (EBS) Pricing](https://aws.amazon.com/ebs/pricing/)

 ![Storage](7_storage.png)